frapp1e/THM-HackPark-Walkthrough/README.md

 ## 🧠 Notes

-- The walkthrough includes errors and expressions that reflect my current level of English.
 - The goal of this document is not only to show the solution but also my learning journey through each step.

 ---